 - If you find a similar group, reach out to the Primary Contact to get involved

-- Check the Inactive List in the tab below to see if the group exists, but did not register last year
+- Check the Inactive Organizations in the tab below to see if the group exists, but did not register last year

 - If you find the organization you want to register, fill out this WIN form to re-activate the organization